miinucolortherapy/azure-mobile-apps-ios-client/README.md

 3. Drag a copy of the ```WindowsAzureMobileServices.framework``` into the project
 4. Pick the device to test and run the project

+## Future of Azure Mobile Apps

+Microsoft is committed to fully supporting Azure Mobile Apps, including **support for the latest OS release, bug fixes, documentation improvements, and community PR reviews**.
+Please note that the product team is **not currently investing in any new feature work** for Azure Mobile Apps.
+We highly appreciate community contributions to all areas of Azure Mobile Apps.

 ## Useful Resources

 * [Quickstarts](https://github.com/Azure/azure-mobile-apps-quickstarts)